fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

     cfg.layout = 'neuromag306cmb_helmet.mat';
     figure; ft_multiplotER(cfg, avg_famous_c, avg_unfamiliar_c, avg_scrambled_c);

 Just like plotting the MEG data, we can plot the EEG data.
 Since EEG data is recorded with widely different EEG systems, numbers of channels, and electrode layouts, we need to specify the layout of the channels to be plotted.
 This is explained in detail in the [layout tutorial](/tutorial/layout).
 FieldTrip also comes with a wide range of [template layouts](/template/layout), but the 70-channel EEG system used here is not one of them.
-Luckily we have the electctrode positions, which were digitized with a Polhemus.
+Luckily we have the electrode positions, which were digitized with a Polhemus.

     % create an EEG channel layout on-the-fly and visualise the eeg data cfg      = [];